ravignir/5Hex-Tileset/README.md

 ------THEORY------
 In theory 5Hex had some main design principles - and some of them are now being used (like layer rendering), but it still can improve with the coding support:

-- Forest and Jungle tiles are created out of single trees sprites
+- Forest and Jungle tiles can be created out of individual min-tree sprites
-- Cities can be build out of single buildings, so players can say what buildings and what type of walls are already built in the city just by looking at the sprite.
+- Similarly cities can be build out of single buildings, so players can say what buildings and what type of walls are already built in the city just by looking at the sprite.